List of Family Affairs characters: Chris Hart

 Chris Hart was played by Ian Ashpitel from the programme's first episode in March 1997 until 1999, when he and most of his family are killed in a boat explosion.
 Chris is a builder and runs a construction business with Nick Trip.
 Chris is depicted as a traditional, working-class man from Newcastle who struggles with some of his children's life choices.

 Duncan Hart

 Duncan Hart was played by Rocky Marshall from the programme's first episode in March 1997 until 1998.
-Duncan is best friends with Tim and Roy, and is aso considered a ladies man.
+Duncan is best friends with Tim and Roy, and is also considered a ladies' man.
 He has relationships with Annie's friend Maria, the Lock barmaid Susie (who later becomes Holly's girlfriend), and Melanie's friend Claire Toomey, the latter resulting in the birth of twins.
 Duncan moves away soon afterwards.
 Duncan briefly returns in 2000 for one week, played by Jonathan Wrather, as he struggles to cope with the loss of almost his entire family.